Deldood/superSplatViewer/README.md

 Uses SuperSplat as base and has a Tool to draw in a Zone for the Camera to move inside.
 Also adjusts Camera to get a first person experience.

 To learn more about SuperSplat, please refer to the [original git](https://github.com/playcanvas/supersplat).
+The Following section has been copied over from the [original git](https://github.com/playcanvas/supersplat) with minor adjustments.

 ## Local Development